-Sand Hollow is productive year round, but the ideal time is late spring to mid-summer.
+Sand Hollow is productive year-round, but the ideal time is late spring to mid-summer.

-St. George is the closest metropolitan area and hosts a couple shops.
+St. George is the closest metropolitan area and hosts a couple of shops.
 The largest known is Sportsman’s Warehouse.
-There are a couple independent guides in the area that do not affiliate with a specific shop.
+There are a couple of independent guides in the area that do not affiliate with a specific shop.
 Greg with Hiswayfishing.com is highly regarded and by his bass tournament results, seems like a very good resource for getting you to the right spot to catch that trophy bucket mouth…

-Sand Hollow has an underwater dive park and training area that is almost as renowned for the bass fishing.
-This underwater park has several features, such as a VW bus, that provides great cover for plentiful numbers of bass to congregate.
+Sand Hollow has an underwater dive park and training area that is almost as renowned for bass fishing.
+This underwater park has several features, such as a VW bus, that provide great cover for plentiful numbers of bass to congregate.
 Note that power boats are not allowed in this area but fishing on the edge in the open water can be very rewarding.